-Figure 4: Utility of the ROMED1 training for the professional development of mediators mediators are less convinced about the utility of the ROMED1 training with regard to improvement of their employment conditions.
+Figure 4 shows that respondents consider the ROMED1 training very useful, particularly regarding the practical knowledge acquired and the recognition of the role of mediators.
+However, the surveyed mediators are less convinced about the utility of the ROMED1 training with regard to improvement of their employment conditions.
 The results of the survey were confirmed by findings from the mediator focus groups and interviews with local stakeholders in the seven focus countries.
 Their responses can be summarised as follows: